Resistance in a Time of Gunfire

 “I’d like to punch him in the face,” Trump said of a protester at a campaign rally last year, before lamenting the passing of the “good old days” when the protester would have been “carried out on a stretcher.”

-The president invited Ted Nugent to the White House after Nugent called then-President Barack Obama an unprintable name, referred to him as a “sub-human mongrel,” and invited him to “suck on my machine gun.”
-It was “just an outrageous metaphor,” Nugent later said.
+President Trump invited Ted Nugent to the White House for a private dinner in April.
+This, after the Southern rocker had for years called President Barack Obama an unprintable name, referred to him as a “sub-human mongrel,” and invited him to “suck on my machine gun.”
+That was “just an outrageous metaphor,” Nugent later said.

 “We have got to be civil,” a seemingly chastened Nugent said after the Virginia shooting.